stelzinga/MF/MGT_99.Legend.md

 The Change cycle involves everything related to Change Goals and Projects performed within the Activities that make up Operations.
 This often involves anything the detailed list of Goals and Projects a.k.a. *Roadmap*.

 6. Intel
-The Intel cycle collects internal and external knowledge and is effectively a rather broad one and can include anything from Bylaws to competitor analysis to rumours.
+The Intel cycle a.k.a.
+Alert, Attention, collects internal and external knowledge and is effectively a rather broad one and can include anything from Bylaws to competitor analysis to rumours.
 It is  the only cycle within the MC that is not explicitly part of the Profile Tree, but given the dependency of the Manager of Intel, it is integral and explicit part of the MC.

 ### Management Improvement
 The aim of Management is to maintain and improve Operations.
 In order to maximise the result and efficiency of this, Management itself requires constant improvement: Management Improvement or *MI*.